 So how can you build more creative pauses into your day?
 Here are some strategies I use:

 It took me a long time to understand that when I’m happy, everyone else in my life is happy.
 It might feel noble to put oneself at the bottom of the list, but it’s actually a losing proposition for everyone.
 When you’re in good mental and physical shape, you’re in a much better position to do good for others.

 Have you ever been out for a walk when, suddenly, the solution to a problem presents itself?
 Getting away from a challenge gives our mind a chance to wander and figure it out.
 Yoga or mediation might be your thing.
 My monkey mind responds better to a run or swim.
 I can’t tell you how many times I’ve sketched out a talk, come up with ideas for my newsletter, or had a new business idea while out for a run.
 Try a few things out and see what works for you.

 3) Sleep on it

-Take an inventory of everything you do in your business and life and ask what’s crucial to your happiness and success and what could you let go?
-For example, I used to work all day, race home to put my little boy to bed and then cook dinner.
+Take an inventory of everything you do in your business and life and ask what’s crucial to your happiness and success and what you could let go of.
+For example, I used to work all day, race home to put my little boy to bed, and then cook dinner.
 Every night!
-For some reason, I felt that this was necessary to my family’s happiness (probably working mum guilt, but that’s a whole other post).
+For some reason, I felt that this was necessary for my family’s happiness (probably working mum guilt, but that’s a whole other post).
 Now I cook two big dishes on Sunday and I buy myself 5 extra hours of downtime a week.
 I’m happy to report that no one has starved to death yet.